meilisearch/documentation/reference/features/security.md

 MeiliSearch gives you fine-grained control over which users can access which indexes, endpoints, and routes.
 When protecting your instance with a master key, you can ensure only authorized users can carry out sensitive tasks such as adding documents or altering index settings.

+In this guide, you will learn how to protect your MeiliSearch instance with a master key and communicate with it using an API key.
+You will also see how you can use your instance's master key to create, update, list and delete API keys.

 ## Protecting a MeiliSearch instance

 By default, MeiliSearch is unprotected.
 This means all routes are publicly accessible.